MicrosoftDocs/azure-docs/articles/azure-functions/functions-dotnet-class-library.md

 You can compile your function app as [ReadyToRun binaries](/dotnet/core/whats-new/dotnet-core-3-0#readytorun-images).
 ReadyToRun is a form of ahead-of-time compilation that can improve startup performance.

-ReadyToRun is available in .NET 3.0 and requires Azure Functions runtime v3.
+ReadyToRun is available in .NET 3.0 and requires [version 3.0 of the Azure Functions runtime](functions-versions.md).

 To compile your project as ReadyToRun, update your project file by adding the `<PublishReadyToRun>` and `<RuntimeIdentifier>` elements.
 The following is the configuration for publishing to a Windows 32-bit function app.